jfet97/csp/docs/guide/README.md

 ## Credits

 Thanks to [Joe Harlow](https://twitter.com/someonedodgy) for his work on this topic.
 If you are unfamiliar with CSP, I encourage you to see [his talk](https://pusher.com/sessions/meetup/the-js-roundabout/csp-in-js) where he describe a simpler version of this library as well.

-## Contributions

-Contributions are welcomed and appreciated!

-1. Fork this repository.
-2. Make your changes, documenting your new code with comments.
-3. Submit a pull request with a sane commit message.

-Feel free to get in touch if you have any questions.

-## License

-Please see the `LICENSE` file for more information.